 Your project is that moment for someone else.
 That aha moment, that shock of recognition, that impetus to do things differently.
 Your project is about more than just you...it’s about the people who need to hear your message.
 So don’t rob them of that experience.

 Aren’t you sick of mediocre films written by mediocre men about mediocre characters doing mediocre things?
 I know I am.

 The good news is change is a-coming to these here parts.
 And actor/creators are at the forefront of this change.

 Just look at the last few years of awards shows.
 Some of the best breakout hits are written, created by and starring actors.
 Sometimes they direct, produce and showrun too!

 Ambitious actors are uniquely suited to get sh*t done, and when you know how to go from “idea in your head” to “finished screenplay” and beyond, you can truly write your own ticket in this industry.

 If you’re starting to freak out and feel like you have to write an Emmy-worthy screenplay right out of the gate, now would be a good time to take a deep breath.
 It’s gonna be ok.

 In fact, I encourage you to start small.

 Did you know that Fleabag started out as a 10 minute piece at a storytelling show?
 And Insecure started out as a web series called “Misadventures of Awkward Black Girl.”
 The episodes were just a few minutes each.

-These women didn’t set out to get an emmy nomination.
+These actors didn’t set out to get an Emmy nomination.
 They just got started.
 You can do it too.